 Sign up for the spring Footsteps and Dark La Crosse walking tours!
 The first tour will be led by guest host Shawn Micallef in collaboration with the Hear, Here oral history project.
 Micallef is a Toronto Star columnist, co-owner and an editor of Spacing magazine, fo-founder of the mobile phone public space documentary project [murmur] and instructor at the University of Tonronto.
 The remaining tours will be hosted by Scott Brouwer of the La Crosse Public Library Archives staff, and the focus will be more on the history of the buildings and their occupants and less emphasis on the architectural elements.
 Call the La Crosse Public Library Archives Department at 608-789-7136 or email us at email@example.com to reserve your spot today.

-Dark La Crosse Tours are also back this spring April 13 and 15 and the timeslots are 6:30pm, 7:30pm or 8:30pm.
+Dark La Crosse Tours are also back this spring probably in May or June.
 These are free but you must reserve a spot.
 Trolley versions of the Dark Tour are also available on Fridays and Saturdays June-August for a fee.
 Call the La Crosse Visitor and Convention Bureau to reserve your spot at 608-782-2366.